eacolina/developing-google-actions/README.md

 - [Resources](#resources)
 - [Authors](#authors)

-## How do Actions on Google work
+## How Actions on Google works
 In order to develop an Alexa Skill we should first understand how it works by looking at the following use-case:
 ![](https://developers.google.com/actions/images/conversation-action.png)

 To do that or to control an app, the system architecture is expected to look like this:
 ![](https://perkinelmer.box.com/shared/static/psnchr8fvqu5njil35yognio1okzkw43.png)

-As said before the process is almost identical of the one followed by Alexa so we are not going to get into much detail.
+As said before the process is almost identical of the one followed by Alexa, so we are not going to get into much detail.

 ## Creating a Google Action
 There are 6 parts to creating Alexa skills.